moldis-group/BODIPYs/index.md

 Column 14 --> HOMO (in eV)
 Column 15 --> LUMO (in eV)
 Column 16 --> Heat of formation (in kcal/mol)

-77k_BODIPYs_DFT_geom.xyz --> Contains coordinates of 77412 BODIPYs relaxed at B3LYP/def2-SVP level.
-77k_BODIPYs_PM7_geom.xyz --> Contains coordinates of 77412 BODIPYs relaxed using PM7.

-Molecule ordering is consistent across all files.
-BODIPYs' order of appearance in all files is as follows

 ***